-Amy Plantinga Pauw; J. Bradley Wigger

-This course examines Christian practices in

-historical and contemporary settings and

-encourages students to relate the study of

-practices to their own ministry and spiritual

-formation.
-This team-taught course is a dual

-requirement course, fulfilling both Area B

-elective and Teaching Ministry requirements.

-Prerequisite: Introduction to Theology and

-Ethics
+This course examines Christian practices in historical and contemporary settings and encourages students to relate the study of practices to their own ministry and spiritual formation.
+This team-taught course is a dual requirement course, fulfilling both Area B elective and Teaching Ministry requirements.
+WW Elective/CR Elective.

-TH 3843 Faith, Film and Culture
+TH 3843 Faith, Film, and Culture

 This is a course designed to introduce the student to ways of thinking critically and theologically about contemporary popular film and the messages about religion and values films convey.
-We will begin by examining a variety of theoretical approaches to film interpretation and then turn to a number of recent films to explore the ways in which such themes as human nature, evil and suffering, transcendence, moral and religious redemption. and religious and cultural difference are portrayed.
+We will begin by examining a variety of theoretical approaches to film interpretation and then turn to a number of recent films to explore the ways in which such themes as human nature, evil and suffering, transcendence, moral and religious redemption, and religious and cultural difference are portrayed.
 We will give special attention to the contributions of this popular visual and narrative medium to public debate on moral and religious issues in the church and in society.
-Prerequisites: Introduction to Theology and Ethics and History of Christian Experience I